 Dos Ojos Cenote is probably one of the most popular cenotes Tulum has to offer.
 Dos Ojos is located just 25 minutes north of Tulum in a cenote park, which includes a restaurant and amenities, as well as Cenote Nicte Ha.
 You can take public transportation but it’s about a 30 minute walk from the highway so it’s easiest to go by car or taxi.

-The entrance fee for Cenote Dos Ojos is a little more expensive (around $350 pesos) but it’s such a one of a kind experience with stunning blue water and natural cave formations.
-It’s possible to swim and snorkel at Dos Ojos on your own but the cenote is a more popular destination for scuba diving.
+The entrance fee for Cenote Dos Ojos is a little more expensive (around $350 pesos) but it’s such a one of a kind experience and you’ll see why it’s considered to be one of the best cenotes in Tulum.
+With stunning blue water and natural cave formations, it is possible to swim and snorkel at Dos Ojos on your own but the cenote is more popular for scuba diving.
 Guided snorkeling and diving tours are also available.

 Cenote Nicte Ha